bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   If we run the program, the race condition scenario is back into play!
-The reason being is that by calling the `increment` function two times, we are creating two variables called `mutex` for each that's why the locking and unlocking functionalities have no effect on each other; in other words, the `mutex` locks the `counter` variable then unlocks it in each iteration of the loop when we call the `increment` function for the first time and when in the second function call, we would have a totally different instance of `sync.Mutex` and for this reason mutating the `counter` variable becomes out of control.
+If we run the program, the race condition scenario is back.
+The reason is that by calling the `increment` function two times, we are creating two separate `mutex` variables—one for each function call.
+The locking and unlocking functionalities have no effect on each other.
+Each function call has its own mutex instance, so they don't actually coordinate access to the shared `counter` variable.
+This demonstrates why mutexes must be shared between goroutines to be effective.

 ## What Is Atomicity?

--   In the context of concurrent programming, atomicity refers to the property of an operation or a series of operations being executed as a single, indivisible unit.
+In the context of concurrent programming, atomicity refers to the property of an operation or a series of operations being executed as a single, indivisible unit.
 An atomic operation is one that appears to occur instantaneously from the perspective of other threads or processes, and it is not subject to interference by other concurrent operations.

--   In the context of shared variables, atomicity is crucial to prevent race conditions.
+In the context of shared variables, atomicity is crucial to prevent race conditions.
 A race condition occurs when multiple threads or goroutines access shared data concurrently, and at least one of them modifies the data.
 If the operations on the shared data are not atomic, the interleaving of operations from different threads can lead to unexpected and incorrect results.

--   By making the increment operation atomic, you ensure that it is executed as a single, uninterruptible unit.
+By making the increment operation atomic, you ensure that it is executed as a single, uninterruptible unit.
 In Go, you can use synchronization mechanisms such as `mutex` or the `sync/atomic` package to achieve atomic operations.

--   The `sync/atomic` package provides atomic operations for basic types like integers, ensuring that operations like increments, decrements, swaps, etc., are atomic and free from race conditions.
+The `sync/atomic` package provides atomic operations for basic types like integers, ensuring that operations like increments, decrements, swaps, etc., are atomic and free from race conditions.

--   We rewrite the above program using the `sync.atomic` package as follows:
+We can rewrite the above program using the `sync/atomic` package as follows:

 ```go
 package main